 Buddhists denounce the necessity of money and see no relevance in material possessions, but they place a high value on knowledge and kind deeds.
 This word gives an example of how words are formed in Tibetan. རིན་ཐང་ (rin-thang) on its own means ‘price’, and when ཆེན་པོ་ (chen-po), meaning ‘big’, is added, the word ‘valuable’ or ‘precious’ is created.

-This is one of the most commonly used Tibetan words, as it is part of the name of Tibet’s spiritual leader, the Dalai Lama.
+This is one of the most commonly used Tibetan words, as it is part of the name of the spiritual leader of Tibetan Buddhism, the Dalai Lama.
 The lama teacher plays an essential role in the life of any Buddhist monk.
 Without the guidance of the lama teacher, achieving enlightenment is impossible and often dangerous.
 It is often a term of respect used when speaking to a monk.